basile-pochet/DQNagent/README.md

 *Source: Gymnasium Website*

 The best results I obtain were on the CartPole game.
 It might be because when I implemented the agent I was thinking too much about the game I wanted it to perform on.
+Hence it might have had an impact on my programming.

 The following plot show the main results but you can find more results in the [Plots](Plots) folder where they are named chronologically (first is [1-First try of the dqn agent](Plots/1-First%20try%20of%20the%20dqn%20agent.png) and last one is [11-mountain car](Plots/11-%20mountain%20car.png)).